Rickaym/better-drive-pdfview/README.md

 A neat lil extension to modify the default Google Drive PDF view UI for increased comment space & some other features.

+It takes at least 6 seconds for the injection to finish/occur (should be around the same time the PDF pages are loaded).

 ## Features

 1. "Goto" Feature to auto-scroll to selected pages<br>